MLCDC: Meeting Needs by Investing in Opportunities

-Emilio immigrated to the United States 15 years ago and married an American woman.
-They had one child together before Emilio’s wife left the family.
-Emilio worked for a company for 10 years, bought a house, and raised his child as a single father.
-Throughout this time, Emilio’s his favorite hobby was working on cars, and eventually he began to dream that one day he could become a mechanic and open his own shop.
+Antonio immigrated to the United States 19 years ago.
+Antonio worked for a company for 10 years, bought a house, and raised his child as a single father.
+Throughout this time, Antonio’s favorite hobby was working on cars, and eventually he began to dream that one day he could become a mechanic and open his own shop.

-Emilio came to Midlands Latino Community Development Corporation with this dream.
+Antonio came to Midlands Latino Community Development Corporation with his dream five years ago.
 MLCDC helped him prepare a business plan and provided other advice about owning and operating a business in Nebraska.
-Like most people carefully nurturing a dream, Emilio kept his day job while he slowly gathered the things he needed.
+Like most people carefully nurturing a dream, Antonio kept his day job while he slowly gathered the things he needed.
 He found a location and secured enough tools to serve a few customers on the side.